-Learn about the 6 psychic senses and how they are used to communicate with Ki using psychic perception and intent.
+Learn about the psyche, the Hawaiian shamanic model for the Soul, and the 6 psychic senses and how they are used to communicate with Ki.
 These skills provide a firm foundation for communicating with spirit (eg angels, animal guides, etc) in Level Two.

 Self-care comes first.
 Spiritual mindfulness helps us practice us core skills as sensitives, psychics, healers, shamans and build awareness while ensuring we stay safe and balanced.
 Learn about centering, grounding, clearing, connection and boundaries.